OrbitAIUCF/OrbitAI/README.md

 - **Reinforcement Learning**: Applying RL techniques for autonomous satellite maneuvers, allowing satellites to make real-time decisions based on collision risk.
 - **Simulation-based Training**: Creating simulated satellite orbits to augment the dataset, particularly for rare events like satellite collisions, to improve model robustness.

-The training will involve iterative testing using both real and simulated data to optimize the neural networks’ prediction accuracy.

 ---